AviatrixSystems/Controller-HA-for-AWS/README.md

 5. How do I ensure that lambda is pointing to the right backup?

-   -  In the AWS Lambda, verify if the INST_ID environment variable is updated correctly to the current controller instance ID.
+   -  In the AWS Lambda, verify if the INST_ID environment variable is updated correctly to the current controller instance ID and the PRIV_IP environment variable is updated to the current controller private IP.

 6. Where do I find logs related to controller H/A ?